lanej/cistern/README.md

 Blog.new(hmac_id: "1")
 ```

-Cistern will define for you two classes, `Mock` and `Real`.
-Create the corresponding files and initialzers for your
+Cistern will define for two namespaced classes, `Blog::Mock` and `Blog::Real`.
+Create the corresponding files and initialzers for your new service.
-new service.

 ```ruby
 # lib/blog/real.rb